AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks-rotate.md

 1. Choose the current **[!UICONTROL Design Theme]** of the store.

-   This identifies the current package or [theme](themes.md) that determines the page layout of the store.
+   This setting identifies the current package or [theme](themes.md) that determines the page layout of the store.

 1. Click **[!UICONTROL Continue]**.